update WordPress automatically

 Configuring Easy Updates Manager

-To set up Easy Updates Manager, select Dashboard > Updates Options.
+To set up Easy Updates Manager, select Dashboard > Updates options.

 Here you have a number of tabs, under which you can configure the update options for your website.
+These include General, Plugins, Themes, and Logs.

 Automatic updates

-Under General, you will find Automatic Updates.
+Under General, you will find Updates settings.

-• Automatic Plugin Updates
+• Plugin updates

-• Automatic Theme Updates
+• Theme updates

 This feature enables you to activate automatic updates for specific plugins or themes and not others (this is covered in more detail next).